jamalshahverdiev/terraform-aws-athena-vpc-flowlogs/README.md

 ![query_results_prefix](images/query-results.png)

 #### Create table for the log structure inside of database which we have defined in `flowlog_gb_glue_name` variable of `vars.tf` file.
 Structure of the fields must be same as we defined inside of the `flow logs` when we created.
-Please define correct S3 name and your own `Account ID`(Red deleted space) of AWS:
+Please define correct S3 name and your own `Account ID`(Red deleted space) of AWS

 ![create_table](images/query-editor-create-table-in-db.png)